Barcelona concedes late to draw at Celta Vigo 2-2 in Spain

 Barcelona hadn’t conceded in five straight matches.
 It hasn’t won at Celta in six consecutive matches, since 2015.

-Barcelona coach Quique Setién started with youngsters Ansu Fati and Riqui Puig in the lineup, leaving Antoine Griezmann on the bench for most of the match at Balaídos Stadium.
+Setién started youngsters Ansu Fati and Riqui Puig, leaving Antoine Griezmann on the bench for most of the match at Balaídos Stadium.

 OTHER RESULTS